Imperal Docs

 • Persist user settings between visits: use ctx.store in your hub handler to read/write user preferences.
 The store survives page reloads and is scoped per user+extension.

-• SSE-driven refresh: if your hub displays live data (e.g., a real-time dashboard), add refresh="on_event:your_scope.event_name" to the @ext.panel decorator.
-The host fires refreshAll() on matching SSE events, re-calling your hub handler with accumulated params (Q7 — verified-stable).
+• Event-driven refresh: if your hub displays live data (e.g., a real-time dashboard), add refresh="on_event:your_scope.event_name" to the @ext.panel decorator.
+On matching events the platform re-calls your hub handler with its remembered params.

 • Wiring to chat: a @chat.function that updates data can return refresh_panels=["hub"] to trigger a hub re-render after a write.
-This works via Path A (panel-initiated direct call) reliably; see concepts/panels — Four ways a panel updates for Path B (chat-initiated SSE) caveats.
+See concepts/panels — Four ways a panel updates for the full set of panel-update paths and their caveats.

 Where next